 - Breakfast every morning at your accommodation (Meals included indicated as B=Breakfast, L=Lunch, D=Dinner)

-- Guided and self guided activities as stated in the itinerary
+- Suggestions of self guided activities as stated in the itinerary

 - Recommended stops, hikes and points of interest along the way